 I don't know, and I don't care.

-Could you wish me a good weekend too?
+Could you wish me a good weekend, too?

 I didn't say that.

-So I got up today, I'm doing show prep, and I'm reading Jonathan Martin's blog at Politico.com, and he says, David Brooks at the LA T The New York Times has a piece today, and he references the fact that McCain's people pay lots of attention to David Brooks.
+I'm doing show prep, and I'm reading Jonathan Martin's blog at Politico.com, and he says, David Brooks at the New York Times has a piece today, and he references the fact that McCain's people pay lots of attention to David Brooks.

-Brooks' piece today is on who Obama and McCain should select.
+And Brooks, which doesn't surprise me, Brooks' piece today is on who Obama and McCain should select.

-Let me just read couple of excerpts.
+Let me just read a couple of excerpts.

 Obama will need a vice president who knows the millions of ways that power is exercised and subverted in Washington.